Springtime in the Texas Hill Country

 Dripping Springs

 Stargazers flock to the town of Dripping Springs as it is the only location in Texas to have the distinction of being a Dark Sky Community.
-This means that the town is recognized for its efforts to preserve the character and quality of the nighttime sky.
-Camping is available at Dripping Springs Ranch Park, and if you’re looking for ways to pass the day until the sun goes down, check out Dripping Springs’ historic Mercer Street.
+This Texas Hill Country gem is perfect for spring activities in Texas Hill Country, offering preserved skies and camping at Dripping Springs Ranch Park, and if you’re looking for ways to pass the day until the sun goes down, check out Dripping Springs’ historic Mercer Street.

 Luckenbach

-If you love country music and the old west, it doesn’t get much better than what you’ll find in Luckenbach.
-Known for its dancehall, Luckenbach has hosted a long list of country music luminaries, including Waylon Jennings and Willie Nelson.
-Luckenbach’s general store and saloon are a slice of history in themselves, and there is live music every night of the week.
+If you love country music and the Old West, it doesn’t get much better than what you’ll find in Luckenbach.
+The historic general store and saloon host live music every night of the week, and it’s a slice of spring in the country that’s rooted in Texas culture.

 Wimberley